pitchmuc/aepp/docs/getting-started.md

 * destination : OPTIONAL : The name of the file to be created (with a dedicated path if needed)
 * sandbox : OPTIONAL : You can directly set your sandbox name in this parameter.
-* auth_type : OPTIONAL : type of authentication, either "jwt" or "oauthV2" or "oauthV1" (default oauthV2)
+* auth_type : OPTIONAL : type of authentication, either "oauthV2" or "oauthV1" (default oauthV2)
 * verbose : OPTIONAL : set to true, gives you a print stateent where is the location.